lucacorti/lapin/docs/main.md

 ### Reusable, static or dynamic consumer/producer configuration

-If you need to configure a lot of consumers/producers in the same way, you can use a `Lapin.Consumer`/`Lapin.Producer` to define channel settings.
-A pattern is simply a collection of behaviour callbacks bundled in a module, which you can then reuse in any channel configuration when you need the same kind of interaction pattern.
+If you need to configure a lot of consumers/producers in the same way, you can use a `Lapin.Consumer`/`Lapin.Producer` to define reusable configurations.
+A pattern is simply a collection of behaviour callbacks bundled in a module, which you can then reuse in any consumer/producer configuration when you need the same kind of interaction pattern.

-To do this, you need to define your pattern module by `use Lapin.Pattern` and specifying it in your in your channel configuration under the *pattern* key.
+To do this, you need to define your producer/consumer module by `use Lapin.Consumer` or `use Lapin.Producer` and specify it in your configuration under the *pattern* key.

-In fact `Lapin` bundles a few `Lapin.Pattern` implementations for the *RabbitMQ* [tutorials patterns](https://www.rabbitmq.org/getstarted.html).
+In fact `Lapin` bundles a few consumer/producer implementations for the *RabbitMQ* [tutorials patterns](https://www.rabbitmq.org/getstarted.html).

 `lib/example_app/some_pattern.ex`: